Maihj/anomaly_detection/README.md

     $ sudo gem install anomaly_hmm

 #Command Line Based#
-Using command lines from .bash_history to train a HMM for a specific user.
+Using command lines from *.bash_history*, without parameters and options to train a HMM for a specific user.
 Then, testing every 10 coming command the user issued to get the probability of this command sequence(after data processing).

 To detect masquerades, just run:

     $ cd detect/

-    $ ruby detect.rb
+    $ ruby detect_cl.rb

 ##GUI Based##
-Using data in /dev/input/eventX to train a HMM for a specific user, and then testing every 50 lines in that file to get probability of it.
+Using data in */dev/input/eventX* to train a HMM for a specific user, and then testing every 50 lines in that file to get probability of it.
 The input devices we choose are keyboard and mouse.
-See file /proc/bus/input/devices to find which events match the keyboard and mouse.
+See file */proc/bus/input/devices* to find which events match the keyboard and mouse.

 To capture the input event data, run: